MindsHub/crop-detection/README.md

 - `converters/` contains scripts useful to build a dataset in the `dataset/` folder
 - `datasets_raw/` contains the raw datasets you will download
 - `datasets_raw/cyberorto/` contains images taken by MindsHub's cyberorto, along with scripts that generate labels based on pixel color heuristics (see the `generators/cyberorto_*.py` scripts)
-- `dataset/` will contain, once generated, test and train data with both images and labels
+- `dataset/` will contain, once generated, training and validation data with both images and labels

 ## Model name

 The model name is like this: `model_INPUTHEIGHTxINPUTWIDTH_DATASETVERSION_EPOCH.hd5`
 - `INPUTHEIGHTxINPUTWIDTH` represents the size of the input image, e.g. `352x480`
-- `DATASETVERSION` identifies what dataset used to train was composed of:
+- `DATASETVERSION` identifies the raw datasets used to create the training dataset:
 	- `1`: *ijrr_sugarbeets*, *synthetic_sugarbeat_random_weeds*
 	- `2`: *ijrr_sugarbeets*, *synthetic_sugarbeat_random_weeds*, *cwfid*
 	- `3`: *ijrr_sugarbeets*, *synthetic_sugarbeat_random_weeds*, *cwfid*, *cyberorto*